 Once a proposed change is approved, the project will implement the change in a timely manner.
-An updated list of approved, disapproved, and pending changes will be maintained electronically by Project Engineering on the NCSX File Share System.
+An updated list of approved, disapproved, and pending changes will be maintained electronically by Project Engineering on the NCSX Engineering web site.

 8.3 Change Control Levels